berangerthomas/petal-predictor/README.md

 ## Prerequisites

-Before you start, make sure you have [Docker desktop](https://docs.docker.com/get-started/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed and running on your machine.
+Before you start, make sure you have [Docker desktop](https://docs.docker.com/get-started/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your machine.
+Docker desktop should be running, docker compose should be operationnal and executable on your machine.

 ## Installation